 Have you seen how the argan tree looks like?
 I have, in Morocco.
 You would probably say, it’s not a big deal.
-For me it is though, because my Moroccan time travel gate unlocked at the moment I caught a glimpse of that tree.
+For me it is, because a time travel gate unlocked at the moment I caught a glimpse of that tree.
 I did not feel the same tickle when I saw my first Mango tree, neither when explored other tropical trees – Jack Fruit and Avocado.
 The story here is not about the Argan tree itself, but about the scenario, built upon its fruits /seeds.
-In particular, the huge impact these small germs have on the local Moroccan communities and also the high-flown effect on the world cosmetic industry.
+In particular, the huge impact those small germs have on the local Moroccan communities, but at the same time the high-flown effect on the world cosmetic industry.
 The clash between the luxurious presentation and the humble reality is spectacular.

 All began with a little bottle of Moroccan argan oil, provided as an innocent gift to a client in the Middle East.
 Unexpectedly, the interest in that bottle and its affect gradually hit the peak, beyond any expectations.
 We received so many requests and orders that the potential delivery looked nearly at an industrial volume.
 I knew that argan oil nowadays is a very desired cosmetic product, but had no idea it’s so popular.
 When I started searching for the outcome and the expected benefits, I found out why.
 Let me briefly share the information.

 What’s the argan oil asset